 I love to teach.
 I live to teach.
 I need to teach.
 So, in an effort to create a new platform for my teachings I recently created this new website called WhatWillMatter.com.
 I hope you’ll visit and subscribe and stay regularly engaged in the search for what matters.

-The name of the website (technically called a blog – derived from the terms web log) comes from the title of a poem I wrote years ago.
+The name of the website or blog comes from the title of a poem I wrote in 2003.
 This poem sums up my core philosophy.

 WHAT WILL MATTER by Michael Josephson (c) 2003